Qabbout/Courizer/README.md

 Remember the need of creating all these albums and moving and renaming every picture every day?

-Courizer is made to help you solve this problem in a single click, and More!
+Courizer is made to help you solve this problem and more in a single click.

 ## Screenshots